kazimovzaman2/holbertonschool-simple_shell/README.md

 ## Overview

 This project is a minimalistic shell implementation designed to demonstrate fundamental shell functionalities.
 It focuses on core features such as:

+- Executing commands
+- Handling command-line arguments
+- Interacting with the environment